About CBD: What It Is, How It Works, and What the Science Says

 Studies have used doses up to 1,500mg per day without serious adverse effects.
 At the doses found in CBD coffee (10-30mg per cup), side effects are extremely rare.

-Chronic Pain and Inflammation
+Pain and Inflammation Research

-Digestive Health
+Digestive Research

 Antioxidant Activity